darioodiaz/daily-work-checker/README.md

 In the summary tab you will see how many hours you work in that month

+# Addon
+Now when you do a checkout its add on your custom spreadsheet in google drive, its possible because I do a google script that insert rows in a spreadsheet, so when you install/run the app for first time, it'll need access to your google account to authorize that function.
+In `googleSpreadSheet.service.js` file you'll find the constant `SHEET_ID`, replace that with your sheet id.

 TODO list:

 - Finish summary tab
 - Test some checkin and checkout 'cheats'
 - Browse between months to edit or complete your worked days
+- Add localStorage option if no internet access or no google authorization